NinjadenMu/NinjadenMu.github.io/about.markdown

 permalink: /about/
 ---

-Hi, I'm Jaden - a HS student who enjoys CS and programming.
-In particular, I'm interested in drones, game playing AI, and ML.
-When I'm not programming, I'm probably playing the cello, tennis, or chess :)
+Hi, I'm Jaden.
+I'm a student at CMU SCS, and I'm interested in robotics, ML, and generally getting computers to produce intelligent behaviors.